4 Steps to Select the Correct Natural Gas Flow Meter

 3. Flow Meter Comparison and Selecting the Correct Technology

-After reviewing the selection guide, you likely have honed in on one or two meter-types.
-Compare these technologies to understand the operation principle, the advantages, and disadvantages of each flowmeter type.
+After reviewing the selection guide, you likely have honed in on one or two meter types.
+Compare these technologies to understand the operation principle, the advantages, and the disadvantages of each flowmeter type.
 Here are convenient links to the different meter types to guide you in your review.

 - Coriolis and thermal mass flow meters both measure mass flow and are new gas technology.
 The Coriolis is used in the fiscal measurement of natural gas, while thermal mass flow meters measure industrial process gas flow.